Updated February 5, 2021

 - Variable annuity.
 The insurance company allows you to direct your annuity payments to different investment options, usually mutual funds.
 Your payout will vary depending on how much you put in, the rate of return on your investments, and expenses.
 The SEC regulates variable annuities.
 For more information about their benefits and risks, please read our Updated Investor Bulletin: Variable Annuities.

 - Indexed annuity.
 This annuity combines features of securities and insurance products.
 The insurance company credits you with a return that is based on a stock market index, such as the Standard & Poor’s 500 Index.
-Indexed annuities are regulated by state insurance commissions.
+Not all indexed annuities are regulated by the SEC.
+The SEC regulates only indexed annuities that are securities.
+These indexed annuities can expose investors to investment losses.
+Indexed annuities also are subject to state insurance regulation.
 Please check with your state insurance commission about the risks and benefits of indexed annuities.

 A mutual fund is the common name for an open-end investment company.
 Like other types of investment companies, mutual funds pool money from investors and invests the money in stocks, bonds, short-term debt or money market instruments, or other securities.
 Mutual funds issue redeemable shares that investors buy directly from the fund or through a broker for the fund.